erjosito/ansible-azure-lab/README.md

 </pre>

 **Step 3.** Step 3.
 Now we have all the information we need, and we can run all playbook with all required variables.
 Note that variables can be defined inside of playbooks, or can be entered at runtime along the ansible-playbook command with the `--extra-vars` option.
-As VM name please use **only lower case letters and numbers** (no hyphens, underscore signs or upper case letters), and a unique name, for example, using your birthday as suffix).
+As VM name please use **only lower case letters and numbers** (no hyphens, underscore signs or upper case letters), and a unique name, for example, using your birthday as suffix), since the creation of the DNS for the public IP requires that the VM name is unique (region-wide).

 <pre lang="...">
 <b>ansible-playbook ~/ansible-azure-lab/new_vm_web.yml --extra-vars "vmname=your-vm-name resgrp=ansiblelab vnet=ansibleVnet subnet=ansibleSubnet"</b>